-The Materials View displays a list of manufacturing orders, jobs, and operations in terms of the materials required to supply them.
-This view allows material planners to see where the materials are coming from to supply each operation as well as when they are needed.
+The Materials View displays a list of manufacturing orders, jobs, and operations regarding the materials required to supply them.
+This view allows material planners to see where the materials are coming from to supply each operation and when they are needed.
 Material planners must ensure that the release and procurement of materials are in sync to meet the demand.

-As the grid displays material shortages, it can be used to create alerts for shortages from the unavailable quantity column.
-For example, an alert can be created to tell planners when there will be a shortage of materials or when there is a demand that exceeds the total supply.
+As the grid displays material shortages, it can create alerts for shortages from the unavailable quantity column.
+For example, an alert can be created to tell planners when there will be a shortage of materials or when demand exceeds the total supply.
 This makes it easier for the planner to know whether materials need to be produced or purchased.

 The Materials View can be accessed from the Views drop-down menu found at the top right corner of the screen.
 The Materials View will open as a new window:

 The grid displays important information concerning the materials that are used to supply jobs and operations.
-Columns will display the need date of the material, its available date, which warehouse is supplying the material, and if there is a shortage of material.
+For example, columns will display the needed date of the material, its available date, which warehouse is supplying the material, and if there is a shortage of material.

 The available date represents the earliest time at which there is excess material available to satisfy the requirement.

 The earliest material availability represents the earliest point in which all material requirements can be satisfied.
-Moving the operation to this time would not use material planned for other operations.
+Therefore, moving the operation to this time would not use material planned for other operations.